 Nothing stated in the following paragraphs can override the provisions of the actual policies.

-This is an indemnity policy and does not operate on a new for old basis.
-This policy only operates if a claim is not made under any other insurance policy covering the same damage.
-Cash outwith normal hours must be kept in a lockfast place.
+This is an indemnity Fund and does not operate on a new for old basis.
+This Fund only operates if a claim is not made under any insurance policy covering the same damage.
+Outwith core working hours, cash must be kept in a lockfast place.

 Exceptions and excesses: Please contact your EIS Representative/Branch Secretary

-Members may also claim reimbursement of a policy excess applicable under the member's own motor insurance policy provided the incident which occurred falls within the policy cover.
+Members may also request reimbursement of a policy excess applicable under the member's motor insurance policy provided the incident which occurred falls within the policy cover.

 The current Limit of Indemnity is £2,000,000.